microsoft/XmlNotepad/docs/help/updates.md

 - **title** - the title of the application being updated.
 - **location** - this field allows the remote administrator to move where XML Notepad is looking for updates.
 When XML Notepad discovers a new value here it automatically updates the setting displayed in the options dialog.
-- **installer** - this field contains the web page location that lists the different XML notepad installers that can be used to update the app.
+- **installer** - this field contains the web page location that lists the different XML Notepad installers that can be used to update the app.
 - **history** - the list that describes all the changes in each version.
 - **frequency** - how often to ping the updates.xml page for updates.
 The default is no more than once per day.